telecomsante/observable-extensions/README.md

 Each extension takes one or more Observable as its input and returns a new Observable.

-The library is currently tested with [zen-observable](https://github.com/zenparsing/zen-observable) but should work with any Observable implementation complying with the [Observable TC39 proposal].
+The library is currently [tested with a custom Observable](./test/README.md) based on [zen-observable](https://github.com/zenparsing/zen-observable) but should work with any Observable implementation complying with the [Observable TC39 proposal].

 ## debounce: number => Observable => Observable